bchurchill/pldi19-equivalence-checker/README.md

 all of the benchmarks in single-threaded execution, and some could take a very long time to finish.

-## strlen
+## Example from Dahiya's 2017 APLAS paper.

-  1. Navigate to `~/equivalence-checker/pldi19/strlen`.
+1. Navigate to `~/equivalence-checker/pldi19/aplas17`

 2. Run `make`

 3. Run `./demo.sh`.
-Depending on your machine, it should finish within 10 minutes and end with "Equivalent: yes".

-Getting the right test cases for strlen is tricky; in the image we have included a set that will certainly work.
-We've also provided a script to generate them, but sometimes these test cases don't provide sufficient code coverage.
-You can try regenerating the test cases using 'make tcgen' and updating 'demo.sh' to point to the 'testcases' file rather than 'testcases.good'.
-It may take a few tries.

-## Example from Dahiya's 2017 APLAS paper.

-  1. Navigate to ~/equivalence-checker/pldi19/aplas17

-  2. Run 'make'

-  3. Run './demo.sh'.
 This one tends to take 30-60 minutes.

 For this benchmark, a working set of test cases is provided in the repository (and the Docker image).
 However, one can also copy a randomly generated